Online Coaching Overview

 Steady State cardio is performing an activity at a relatively constant rate, such as walking on the treadmill, biking, or using the elliptical or stair stepper at a constant level for the given time to be completed.

 HIIT is intense, often explosive activities that repeatedly alternate between a high and low speed in an activity, thus elevating your heart rate.
-An example of HIIT is increasing the speed on the treadmill to that of a jog or run for 30 seconds, followed by 1 minute of walking speed, repeating this cycle over and over until the time is completed.
+An example of HIIT is increasing the speed on the treadmill to that of a run or jog for 15-30 seconds, followed by 1 minute of walking speed, repeating this cycle over and over until the time is completed.

-Please let me know (via email) if you desire more ideas for completing your cardio sessions.
+Please let me know if you desire more ideas for completing your cardio sessions.

 Honesty | Keep It 100